 In addition to school trainings, SPCNY facilitates the delivery of gatekeeper trainings for communities throughout the state by supporting and leveraging a network of trainers.
 SPCNY trains in Applied Suicide Intervention Skills Training (ASIST) and safeTALK, and provides training materials and support to other certified trainers.

-SPCNY also leverages strategic partnerships to advance suicide prevention on college and university campuses, as well as with high risk groups such as those with problem alcohol or drug use and individuals identifying as lesbian, gay, bisexual, or transgender.
+SPCNY also leverages strategic partnerships to advance suicide prevention on college and university campuses, as well as with high risk groups such as those with alcohol or drug use problems and individuals identifying as lesbian, gay, bisexual, or transgender.
 SPCNY also partners with data and surveillance experts to ensure that they address state-specific gaps in services.
 Working with New York State OMH, SPCNY plans and hosts the annual New York State Suicide Prevention Conference, bringing together professionals in suicide prevention from across the state and providing the forum for knowledge transfer and collaboration.